 - Passenger miles traveled (PMT) in transit and vanpool vehicles was assumed to double, along with ridership, by 2025 - PMT was multiplied by the mode shift factor from APTA guidance to determine the number of vehicle miles traveled (VMT) displaced by bus, rail, and demand response ridership.
 For vanpool ridership, we consider PMT to replace VMT on a 1:1 basis.
 This assumption is consistent with the methodology that the City of Anchorage uses to calculate the VMT displacement of its vanpool program.
 Vanpools target the commuter population, whose main alternative mode tends to be driving alone (single occupancy vehicle). - The increase in VMT displaced in each year was multiplied by standard emissions factors to arrive at GHG reductions. - An increase in buses and vans in service was calculated assuming that average passenger load factors would increase by 50% by 2025.
 This is equivalent to a 2.7% annual improvement in load factors.
+We assume that the average route miles traveled per vehicle will not change.
 Therefore 33% more vehicles will be required in order to double transit ridership. - We calculated transit vehicle emissions using data on diesel and gasoline consumption reported by transit agencies to the National Transit Database.
 We assume that by 2025, 25% of the bus fleet will be diesel-electric hybrid vehicles, with 30% better fuel economy than conventional diesel buses (based on experience of King County, WA Metro).
 We assume that other new vehicles purchased will use the same fuel types and achieve the same mileage as current vehicles. - For policy cost, we calculated the following components: - Capital Cost Increase: We calculated the cost of new vehicles based on current vehicle prices.
-An average 35 ft. bus costs about \$350,000 (Luke Hopkins, Fairbanks North Star Borough).
-An average van costs about \$40,000 (Paula Kangis, City of Anchorage).
-We assume that other capital costs, including facilities, stations, systems, guideways, and replacement costs for existing vehicles, are unaffected by the policy. - Operating Cost Increase: We assume that operating costs for each transit service will increase by 50% with the system expansion. - User Cost Savings: Users of transit save money on vehicle expenses for every mile they do not drive their cars.
+An average 35 ft. bus costs about \$350,000 (based on experience of Fairbanks North Star Borough).
+An average van costs about \$40,000 (City of Anchorage).
+We assume that other capital costs, including facilities, stations, systems, guideways, and replacement costs for existing vehicles, are unaffected by the policy. - Operating Cost Increase: We assume that operating costs for each mode will increase by 33% to 2020, proportional to the increase in transit service. - User Cost Savings: Users of transit save money on vehicle expenses for every mile they do not drive their cars.
 Users save on gas, depreciation of vehicle value, and maintenance expenses.
 Fuel costs are calculated from the Annual Energy Outlook.
 Depreciation and maintenance costs are drawn from www.commutesolutions.org.